Travel Guide to Neil Island (Shaheed Dweep) - The Andaman Odyssey

 Lakshmanpur beach - Neil Island (Shaheed Dweep):

-Lakshmanpur beach is famous for sunset viewing.
+Lakshmanpur beach is famous for sunset viewing, however you can also see sunrise from this beach.
+Thats a unique thing as you would rarely come across a place where sunrise and sunset can be seen from the same beach, and Lakshmanpur beach is one such place.
 This beach is usually secluded and hence is rich in terms of under water ecology.
 Corals, fishes and even sea cows or Dugongs are found here.
 Though swimming is not encouraged here due to rockiness, there are areas which are safer.
 The shallowness of the beach especially during low tides makes it one of the best diving sites around.
 The white sand and turquoise waters make this one of the most picturesque sights around.

 Activities in Neil Island (Shaheed Dweep):